mis350-s21/final-project-final-project/README.md

   - [x] when Customer complet order his required to add in add record.
   - [x] when the Customer want to check out he will gain the receipt that show the number of item and total price.
   - [x] Customer required to put his name ,address, city ,state, zip to place his order.
+  - [x] customer can choose the payment method such as mastercard, Knet

 ## - comments: